swindex/npm-docker/README.md

 | Safety | npm never touches your host — runs sandboxed in Docker |
 | Consistency | Same Node version, same OS, same environment across all machines |
 | Zero Host Pollution | No local Node, npm, or dependencies required |

 ---
+## Known Issues

+- Large npm dependency trees can cause “file count” or inode errors in WSL2 when the project resides on a mounted Windows path (e.g. /mnt/c/...).
+  - Fix: Move the project to a native Linux path such as /home/user/ inside WSL2.

+- In WSL2, custom internal Docker networks may block all local host access, including forwarded ports like localhost:9000.
+   - Fix: Set FORCE_WAN_ENABLED=1 to allow both LAN and WAN access when needed.

+---